-Our key finding is that firms with high pre-pandemic WFH feasibility experienced a moderate decrease in monthly revenue during the peak of the crisis.
-Surprisingly we found that firms that were forced to employ part of their workforce remotely without pre-pandemic WFH feasibility did not outperform firms that did not employ WFH at all even in the severe first lockdown.
+The central finding is that firms with high pre-pandemic WFH feasibility experienced a moderate decrease in monthly revenue during the peak of the crisis.
+Notably, firms that were forced to transition part of their workforce to remote work without the benefit of pre-pandemic WFH feasibility did not outperform firms that did not implement WFH measures at all, even in the harsh first lockdown.
 These findings emphasize the importance of ICT systems as a critical feature that enables efficient WFH adoption.

-WFH practice adoption was a critical tool during the morbidity waves in the health policy success as well as for the lockdown measures Caselli et al. (2022) show that regions with more occupations that could be done remotely experience smaller negative effects from the virus.
+The adoption of WFH measures proved critical during the waves, contributing to the success of both health policy and lockdown measures.
+Caselli et al. (2022) demonstrated that regions with more occupations that could be performed remotely experienced less severe negative effects from the pandemic.

-This paper is focused on the peak of the corona crisis that occurred in the first lockdown, a period characterized by great uncertainty and a sharp decrease in all economic activity.
-These characteristics were common to all the countries regardless of their level of social distancing restrictions.
-This fact strengthens the external validation of this research results.
-It increases the importance of this paper due to its relevant conclusions to other countries with different labor markets than Israel.
+This paper focuses on the peak of the COVID-19 crisis during the first lockdown period, a time characterized by great uncertainty and a sharp downturn in all economic activity.
+These conditions were common to all countries regardless of the stringency of their social-distancing restrictions.
+This scenario strengthens the external validation of the result here and amplifies its importance and relevance for other countries whose labor markets differ from that of Israel.

-We also contribute to the economic literature by using a new method to classify and distinguish between firms that applied WFH with the assistance of ICT systems, to firms that were forced to employ part of their workforce from home to deal with the government limitations.
-We validate this method in three different tests and strengthen the method assumptions and results.
+The study also contributes to the economic literature by employing a novel method to classify and differentiate between firms that incorporated WFH with the assistance of ICT systems and firms that had to employ part of their workforce from home in order to deal with the government’s restrictions.
+I validated this method by testing it in three different ways, thus strengthening its assumptions and results.

-The paper is organized as follows: In Section 2, I will present the development of WFH shares before and during the covid crisis in Israel and other countries. in Section 3, I will present the economic literature on WFH before the crisis and the main papers that dealt with the effect of WFH on firms' performance.
-Section 4 presents our data sources and the CBS special businesses survey variables.
-Section 5 introduces the methodology for classifying and identifying firms with WFH feasibility before the crisis and the robustness tests to validate our classifications.
-Section 6 will present the results and section 7 concludes.
+The paper is organized as follows: Section 2 presents the evolution of WFH rates before and during the COVID-19 crisis in Israel and other countries.
+Section 3 reviews the economic literature on WFH polices before the crisis as well as the main papers addressing the effect of WFH on firms’ performance.
+Section 4 introduces our data sources and the variables of the special survey by the CBS.
+Section 5 outlines the methodology used to identify and classify firms with WFH feasibility before the crisis and the robustness tests used to validate our classifications.
+The results are presented in Section 6, followed by the conclusion in Section 7.

-Section 2-The WFH rates before the crisis and at the beginning of the crisis
+2. WFH rates before and at the onset of the crisis